ConfoederatioVF/.github/profile/README.md

 <details>
 <summary><h2>CTD Games.</h2> (Confoederatio, Games Division) <kbd>↨ 2 Main Projects</kbd></summary>

-CTD Games is institutionally separate from the rest of **Confoederatio**, and operates as a standalone Division.
+CTD Games is firewalled from the rest of **Confoederatio**, and operates as a standalone Division, with different personnel.

 __Game Engines:__
 - **AnalyticalEngine**: Java/Nashorn-based modding API and game engine for AOC3.